benlamb95/benlamb95/README.md

  *** Fifth Project: Predictive analytics & Machine Learning

 - 💞️ I’m looking to collaborate on all things Code.
-Im currently working with JavaScript and will be moving onto Python.
+Im currently on data analyitics and machine learning with a view to go into a data scientist role or similar.
 - 📫 How to reach me Benl1995@hotmail.co.uk

 <!---